-What is Making and Breaking Current of Circuit breaker?
+What is the Making and Breaking Current of Circuit Breaker?

-The circuit breaker is used for switching on and off the circuit and also for the isolation of the faulty section in case of a fault.
-The Making and Breaking Current of circuit breaker both these terms are very important for selection of circuit breaker for any electrical installation.
-The making and breaking current capacity parameter of circuit breaker has prime importance when the circuit breaker opens at the time of fault and also when the circuit breaker closes at fault.
+The circuit breaker is used for switching the circuit on and off and also for the isolation of the faulty section in case of a fault.
+The Making and Breaking Current of circuit breakers terms are very important.
+The making current of the circuit breaker is the maximum peak value of the current that the breaker can interrupt without any damage.
+The making and breaking current capacity parameter of the circuit breaker has prime importance when the circuit breaker opens at the time of fault and when the circuit breaker closes at fault.

-The braking current capacity of the circuit breaker is the maximum fault current that can flow through the circuit breaker for a short period of time from the time occurring short circuit till the clearing of the fault without any permanent damage.
+The braking current capacity of the circuit breaker is the maximum fault current that can flow through the circuit breaker for a short period from the time of the short occurrence till the clearing of the fault without any permanent damage.
 The breaking current capacity or short circuit breaking current of the breaker is expressed in KA(RMS).
 The circuit breaker of 40 KA short circuit interrupting capacity can break the 40 KA current without getting damaged.

 The making current of the circuit breaker is the maximum peak value of the current that the breaker can interrupt without any damage if the breaker is closed at fault.

 The making current of the circuit breaker is always more than the breaking current.
-To understand why making current capacity of the breaker should be more than its breaking current capacity, let’s discuss how fault current behaves, and what is the characteristics of the fault current.
+To understand why the making current capacity of the breaker should be more than its breaking current capacity, let’s discuss how the fault current behaves and what is the characteristics of the fault current.

 There are three periods of time after the occurrence of the fault.